ChandrashekharRobbi/ChandrashekharRobbi/README.md

 ## 🔥 What I'm up to

 🎯 **On my to-do list:**
-- Enhance the CNN repo by integrating frontends using Streamlit or Gradio.
-Planning to deploy on Hugging Face Spaces.
+- Enhance the repo by integrating frontends using Streamlit or Gradio.
+Planning to deploy on Hugging Face Spaces
+  	- [ ] Paddy Doctor
+ 	- [x] Category Predict
+  	- [ ] Fashion MNIST
+  	- [x] MNIST Digit Classifier
+  	- [x] LipNet
+  	- [ ] Medical Insurance